 Our number one tip for students who want to travel is – get out there!

 If you think you haven’t got the money, then make it a working holiday.
-If you haven’t got the skills then chose to study in your break from Uni.
+If you haven’t got the skills then choose to study in your break from uni.
 And if you are worried about travelling alone – join a group travel option.